• Home

 To be clear: the law allows for the sale of non exempt assets.
 But in the overwhelming number of individual cases, the trustee liquidates nothing: No possessions are sold in bankruptcy

-Why no assets are sold
+Why no possessions are sold in Chapter 7

 1. Your assets are protected by exemptions.